adeira/universe/src/monorepo-shipit/README.md

                    ⠇             ⠇
 ```

-Paths in our monorepo are very different from the exported version.
+Paths in the original monorepo might be very different from the exported version.
 Therefore, we apply some filters to hide non-relevant or secret files and to adjust paths in the exported repo version.
 These modified changesets are then pushed to individual GitHub repositories.

 ```text
    .-----------------------------------.